QubesOS/qubes-doc/developer/general/rst-documentation-style-guide.rst

 This page explains the standards we follow for writing, formatting, and organizing the documentation.
 Please follow these guidelines and conventions when editing the rST documentation.
-For the standards governing the website (as a opposed to the rST documentation hosted on RTD), please see the `website style guide <https://www.qubes-os.org/doc/website-style-guide/>`__.
+For the standards governing the website (as opposed to the rST documentation hosted on RTD), please see the `website style guide <https://www.qubes-os.org/doc/website-style-guide/>`__.
 If you wish to submit a PR regarding markdown content hosted on the website, please refer to `how to edit the Markdown pages <https://www.qubes-os.org/doc/doc/how-to-edit-the-website/>`__.